 Pack the chalk back on your sticky shoes!
 Garden of the Gods or the Boulder Flat Irons are popular spots near Denver for multiple routes and a variety of difficulty.
 The town of Rifle has some of the best limestone climbing areas in the country with near-by camping sites.
 Not to far from Rifle is another climbing hot spot: Black Canyon of the Gunnison which has over 140 documented routes up the canyon walls for experienced climbers.
 Local's Tip: Make it a real Colorado Adventure by hiking or biking into your route.

-When you're ready for some real relaxation, the natural hot springs in Colorado await you.
-Try a rustic hike-to spring like Radium Hot Springs near Kremmling, where you can wave to the passing kayakers and rafters on the Colorado River.
-Or if you prefer a more spa-like retreat, head west to Glenwood Springs for a variety of hot springs and vapor cave options!
+When you're ready for real relaxation, Colorado's natural hot springs await you.
+Try a rustic hike-to Radium Hot Springs near Kremmling, where you can wave to the passing kayakers and rafters on the Colorado River.
+Or if you prefer a more spa-like retreat, head west to Glenwood Springs for various hot springs and vapor cave options!

 Spend the day riding the rails and taking in the scenery.
 The Durango & Silverton Narrow Gauge Railroad winds through spectacular & breathtaking canyons in the remote wilderness of the two-million acre San Juan National Forest for an unforgettable adventure aboard original 1880s steam engine trains.
 Local's tip: Take the train to Silverton, but then take the bus back over Red Mountain Pass to spend more time in Silverton AND Durango.

-On white water or flat water, these popular modes will keep you fit and smiling.
-Test your balance while SUPing on Lake Dillon.
+These popular modes will keep you fit and smiling on white or flat water.
+Test your balance while SUPing on Dillon Reservoir.
 Marinas in Frisco and Dillon offer rentals by the hour or the day.
 Follow the shoreline to stay away from any boat wake.
 Pack a snack and picnic with your dog on the islands you've only seen from a distance.
 Local's tip: Go early in the day before the winds kick up!

 by Kathleen Fitzsimmons